What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

-ELDs are designed to replace traditional paper logbooks.
-They are mandated by regulatory authorities in many jurisdictions to ensure compliance with HOS regulations to promote road safety and prevent driver fatigue.
+These devices also have GPS trackers, which help to replace traditional paper logbooks.
+Regulative authorities in many jurisdictions mandate them.
+This ensures compliance with HOS regulations, promotes road safety, and prevents driver fatigue.

-Now that you know the meaning of ELDs, let’s get to know how the journey of ELD started.
+Now that you know the meaning, let us know how the journey of ELD started.

-The FMCSA implemented a phased-in timeline for ELD compliance to provide sufficient time for awareness and transition.
+The FMCSA implemented a timeline for ELD compliance.
+This approach was designed to provide sufficient time for awareness and transition.

-In March 2014, the Federal Motor Carrier Safety Administration (FMCSA) issued a notice of proposed rulemaking, which outlined amendments to its safety regulations to establish the ELD mandate.
+In March 2014, The FMCSA issued a notice of proposed rulemaking.
+It outlined amendments to safety regulations to establish the ELD mandate.
 Comments regarding the proposed rulemaking were required to be submitted by May 2014.

 ✅On December 10, 2015, the FMCSA published the final ruling for the ELD mandate.